10 years of peer learning and evaluation across Africa.

 Government of Ghana hosts the inaugural Ghana Evaluation Week with Twende Mbele.

-Partner with us in the next decade of African M&E peer learning.
+Partner with us in the next decade of African government peer learning.

-Whether you are a government department, parliament, civil society organisation or development partner, we want to hear how you would like to collaborate.
+Whether you are a donor, technical partner or development bank, we want to hear how you would like to partner with us.